Webhook & Send API

 Send-Reply API

-Send messages back, react to messages, show typing indicators, or unreact — all via a single authenticated POST endpoint using your per-account API key.
+Send DM, SMS, and WhatsApp replies (free-form text or approved templates), react to DM messages, show typing indicators, or unreact â all via a single authenticated POST endpoint using your per-account API key.

 You can use these independently or together.
 A common pattern: receive events via webhook, process them in your own system, and send replies back through the Send-Reply API.